Anti-Aging Alpha Arbutin

 Sun and Age Spots

 Remember the good old days.
 You are lying out in the sun.
 Baby oil was glistening all over your body.
 A bottle of sun-in or lemon juice spritzed on your hair.

-Spots begin appearing on the cheeks.
+Light brown spots begin appearing on the cheeks.
 Sometimes on the forehead.
-They are light brown.
 The tan or brown color of your face comes from increased melanin.
-This occurs as a result of genetics; some call them liver spots or age spots.
+This occurs due to genetics; some call it liver or age spots.

 Overexposure to the sun is the leading cause of discoloration age spots.
 When we flush, that is an increased amount of blood, and the surface appears red.
-Increased consumption of carotenoids can cause yellow or orange, the color of our skin.
+Increased consumption of carotenoids can be yellow or orange, the color of our skin.
 Your face's tan or brown color comes from increased melanin, which can occur due to genetics.

 However, along with melanin comes another substance called tyrosinase.
 This is a component of our skin that works similarly to melanin.
 Tyrosinase causes the darkening of the surface when the sun hits it.
 Alpha Arbutin blocks tyrosinase activity.
 It helps reduce the skin's melanin production.
 Unlike getting a suntan, the dark spots these tyrosinases cause rarely fade.